Indian Rice Pudding

 Updated: February 28, 2024, By Swasthi

-No celebration in a Indian home is complete without a Rice Pudding.
+Creamy and rich Indian Rice Pudding is the ultimate dessert you will often find in the Indian restaurants & homes.
+No celebration or special meal is complete in an Indian home without this traditional dessert.
 This better than restaurant, Indian Rice Pudding is simply the best – creamy, thick, fragrant and super delicious.
 Make it under 45 minutes on the stovetop or in the instant pot with my easy recipe.

 A traditional Indian Rice Pudding is creamy and is delicately scented with cardamoms.
 Sometimes ghee and saffron are also used to impart a rich and classic flavor.
-Sweet raisins and different kinds of nuts like cashews, almonds and pistachios are used to garnish & provide a crunchy texture.
+Sweet raisins and different kinds of nuts like cashews, almonds and pistachios are used to garnish & provide a crunch.

 About Indian Rice Pudding